-Gardiner-Weeks Memorial Park: This 3.3-acre neighborhood park has approximately 200 feet of frontage on the South Fork of the Snoqualmie River and is located on Bendigo Boulevard, a key gateway to the City.
+Gardiner-Weeks Memorial Park: This 3.3 acre neighborhood park has approximately 200 feet of frontage on the South Fork of the Snoqualmie River and is located on Bendigo Boulevard, a key gateway to the City.
 The Snoqualmie Valley Historical Museum and the Mount Si Senior Center are located within the park boundaries.
 Other facilities include a gazebo, picnic tables, and a short, paved walking path.
 A paved parking lot is provided at the Senior Center and a small gravel parking lot is provided at the corner of Park Street and Bendigo Boulevard.

-Meadowbrook Farm Park: Meadowbrook is a 460-acre, historic open space property located in the cities of North Bend and Snoqualmie that commands sweeping views of Mount Si and the Cascade Mountain Range.
-Meadowbrook Farm is a part of the original Snoqualmie Prairie, referred to as baq^wab in Lushootseed, which was maintained for thousands of years by the Snoqualmie people, and remains of high cultural importance to the Snoqualmie Tribe today.
+Meadowbrook Farm Park: Meadowbrook is a 460-acre, historic farm property located in the cities of North Bend and Snoqualmie that commands sweeping views of Mount Si and the Cascade Mountain Range.
 In the late 1800's, it was a thriving hop ranch and was later used for vegetable crops and dairy farming through the 1960's.
-Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Si View Metropolitan Park District.
+Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Meadowbrook Farm Preservation Association.